-18. PENDING ACQUISITONS, LETTERS OF INTENT, AND JOINT VENTURE:
+16. PENDING ACQUISITONS, LETTERS OF INTENT, AND JOINT VENTURE:

 On April 7, 2018, the Company signed a non-binding joint venture and operating agreement.
 The JV agreement is currently being finalized in a definitive agreement that will result in the Company having a 30 percent interest in the JV with two private corporations, to develop intellectual property for an excipient delivery system for pharmaceutical and nutraceutical applications, in exchange for the 10 million common shares reserved for the transaction and the Company investing a minimum of \$2,156,000 in working capital through March 1, 2019 and an additional \$1,682,000 from May 1, 2019 through September 2019, for total of \$3,838,000 in working capital over those periods as the Company's JV contributions.
-As of June 30, 2018, the Company had paid a \$100,000 deposit for this transaction.
+As of September 30, 2018, the Company had paid \$300,000 in deposits towards the JV transaction.